Tag Archives: sig sauer

 sig sauer mcx spear lt hands on test at range jeff wood

 The MCX Spear isn’t what I’d consider a precision rifle, nor would many folks imagine.
 That said it was easy to keep shots on target at one hundred yards with no magnification.
-After fudging with the holographic sight to get a dirty zero, it was easy to keep the shots within an inch or two of the point of aim.
+After fudging with the EOtech holographic sight to get a dirty zero, it was easy to keep the shots within an inch or two of the point of aim.

 I love the controls of the rifle.
 The safety was smooth and easily put into either position.
 The ambidextrous mag releases were right where I expected them and functioned with minimal effort.
 The ambi bolt-catch made for quick reloads using the trigger finger to send the bolt home after loading a fresh magazine.